OpenArabicPE/authority-files/README.md

 1. create original bibliography either manually or through gathering all `<biblStruct>` for periodicals from all OpenArabicPE editions.
 2. enrich bibliography
-    - the must urgently needed information are all potential contributors to be then tested with stylometry
+    - the most urgently needed information are all potential contributors to be then tested with stylometry
-    - automatically with information found in full text editions
+    - automatically with information found in full text editions of Zirikli and Sarkīs
+        + add full-text of dī Ṭarrāzī, which is organized in biographies
+        + I make use of the `@source` attribute to keep record of the source for a piece of information
+            * usually these are file URLs for full-text editions
+            * but I will also use `sente:UUID` to reference other sources of information
+            + in either case bibliographic information can be automatically retrieved (locally only)
     - manually
         + in order to manage limited resources, the order of importance for which periodicals we look at is established by the number of references to a title in our corpus (found, for example, in `oape_stats-referenced-periodicals.csv`)